zoanana990/khienhOS/doc/protected_mode.md

 When implementing the function, we need to see [3] to know the control register

+## Read from the hard disk
+### What is PCI IDE controller
+- IDE refers to the electrical specification of cables which connect ATA drives to another device
+- IDE allows up to 4 drives to be connected
+  - ATA (Serial): Used for modern hard drives
+  - ATA (Parallel): Used for hard drives
+  - ATAPI (Serial): Used for modern optical drives
+  - ATAPI (Parallel): Commonly used for optical drives
+- Kernel programmer do not have to care if the drive is serial or parallel

+There are some possible drive types
+- Primary master drive
+- Primary slave drive
+- Secondary master drive
+- Secondary slave drive

 -------------------------
 ## Read from the hard disk
 -------------------------